Battle of Taranto: Attack

-Italian defences fired 13,489 shells from the land batteries, while several thousand were fired from the ships.
+The Italian land batteries fired 13,489 shells and several thousand were fired by the ships.
 The anti-aircraft barrage was formidable, having 101 guns and 193 machine guns.
-There were also 87 balloons, but strong winds caused the loss of 60 of them.
-Only 4.2 km of anti-torpedo nets were actually fielded around the ships, up to 10 m in-depth, while the need was for 12.8 km.
-There were also 13 aerophonic stations and 22 searchlights (the ships had two searchlights each).
-Denis Boyd, Commanding Officer HMS Illustrious, stated in his after-action report, "It is notable that the enemy did not use the searchlights at all during either of the attacks".
+Eighty-seven balloons were protecting the port but strong winds had caused the loss of 60 of them.
+About 4.2 km of anti-torpedo nets were protecting the ships, up to 10 m deep, while the need was for 12.8 km.
+The defences included thirteen aerophonic (acoustic listening) stations and 22 searchlights (the ships had two searchlights each).
+Denis Boyd, the captain of Illustrious, wrote later, "It is notable that the enemy did not use the searchlights at all during either of the attacks".
 (Note: Boyd's Report was attached to an Intelligence Report filed with the Office of Naval Intelligence by Lt Commander John N Opie, III, USN.
 Opie's report is found at the National Archives, Record Group 38, A-1-z/22863D.)

-Littorio was repaired with all available resources and was fully operational again within four months, while restoration of the older battleships proceeded at a much slower pace (repairs took seven months for Duilio, and the repairs for Conte di Cavour were never completed).
-In all, the Swordfish attack was made with just 20 aircraft.
-Two Italian aircraft were destroyed on the ground by the bombing, and two unexploded bombs hit the cruiser and the destroyer Libeccio.
-Near misses damaged the destroyer Pessagno.